Museum of Design Atlanta

 This exhibition looks at ways designers, gardeners, scientists, policy makers, engineers, farmers, foodies, and physicians are growing healthy food, moving it sustainably from farms to forks, and educating people about what they eat.

 When writing descriptions, I wanted to make it easy for someone to understand an individual piece, and then understand it in the context of the exhibition.
-My favorite writing pieces are the AeroFarms piece, which explains some complex science, and the school lunch piece, which tells a story progressively.
+My favorite writing pieces are AeroFarms, which explains complex science in a simple way, IDEO’s school lunch, which tells a story progressively, and Critter Bitters, because, you know, booze and bugs.

 Executive Director: Laura Flusche